blog posts

 A local network is a set of computers and peripheral devices connected in a limited area, such as a school, laboratory, home, or office building.

-The complete form of a local network can be described in LAN, a beneficial network for sharing resources such as files, printers, games, and other applications.
+The complete form of a local network can be described as a LAN, a beneficial network for sharing resources such as files, printers, games, and other applications.
 The simplest type of LAN network is the connection of computers and printers in a personal home or workplace.
 In general, LAN is known as one of the types of data transmission networks.

 What is a WAN?